Intro

 Why I was introducing background tasks, the architecture worked.
 But as I contunied adding more features, I saw the issue; Inconsistency!

-On iOS, each task now implements a BackgroundTask interface:
+On iOS, each task implemented a BackgroundTask interface:

 interface BackgroundTask {